env.dev

 Last updated:

 A Python virtual environment is an isolated directory tree that contains its own Python interpreter and packages, independent of the system-wide installation.
 Virtual environments prevent version conflicts between projects — for example, Project A needing Django 4.2 while Project B requires Django 5.0.
 The Python Packaging Authority (PyPA) recommends always using virtual environments.
-As of Python 3.12, venv is the built-in standard, but tools like Poetry, pyenv, and conda offer additional capabilities for dependency resolution, Python version management, and reproducible builds.
+As of Python 3.12, venv is the built-in standard, but tools like Poetry, uv, pyenv, and conda offer additional capabilities for dependency resolution, Python version management, and reproducible builds.
+For configuring secrets and runtime settings inside an activated environment, see Python environment variables.

 How Does venv Work?